monikma/monikma.github.io/_posts/2024-05-07-aws-certified-solutions-architect-monitoring-security.md

 - next, you have to **start the agent**: `sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -s -c file:/opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.json`
 - next you can see your **log group with instance ID** in the Cloud Watch, and the logs

-### Setting up AWS VPC Flow Logs for security
-- **VPC Flow logs** can be configured at the **VPC, Subnet or the Network Interface level (ENI)**, here we do VPC level
-- Send flow logs to s3
-  - VPC -> Flow Log -> **Create Flow Log, send to S3**
-  - notice that then the bucket Permissions -> Policy was automatically updated
-- Send flow logs to Cloud Watch
-  - Cloud Watch -> Log Groups -> Create Log Group
-  - VPC -> Flow Log -> Create Flow Log, send to Cloud Watch Logs, pick the log group, pick an **IAM role that will allow the Flow Logs to write to Cloud Watch**
-- generate traffic - it is enough to ssh into the instance; also try ssh after you have disabled SSH on Security group
-  - in logs you will see **ACCEPT or REJECT, when the SSH was disabled**
-- the logs can take **5-15 minutes** to show up, both in CW and in S3
-  - will be one stream per ENI (Elastic Network Interface)
-- create **CloudWatch metric filter** for denied SSH connections and alarm
-  - Cloud Watch -> Log groups -> pick your group -> Metric Filter -> Create Metric Filter
-  - filter pattern: `[version, account, eni, source, destination, srcport, destport="22", protocol="6", packets, bytes, windowstart, windowend, action="REJECT", flowlogstatus]`
-  - then you also need metric **name and value** (e.g. `1`) - so this will be a metric generated from logs matching that pattern
-  - after it is created, click on it's **checkbox -> Create alarm -> ... -> create SNS** topic, then generate some traffic and see the alarm working (default period is **1 minute**)
-- **create Athena table** from the logs in s3 and query
-  - find the logs in s3 -> Copy s3 URI.
-Next Athena -> Query editor -> Edit settings and enter that location you copied
-  - create the Athena table:
-    ```sql
-    CREATE EXTERNAL TABLE IF NOT EXISTS default.vpc_flow_logs (
-      version int,
-      account string,
-      interfaceid string,
-      sourceaddress string,
-      destinationaddress string,
-      sourceport int,
-      destinationport int,
-      protocol int,
-      numpackets int,
-      numbytes bigint,
-      starttime int,
-      endtime int,
-      action string,
-      logstatus string
-    ) PARTITIONED BY (
-      dt string
-    ) ROW FORMAT DELIMITED FIELDS TERMINATED BY ' ' LOCATION 's3://cfst-3029-12735640b585b0eeecf119-vpcflowlogsbucket-okxucddutz8q/AWSLogs/825242597096/vpcflowlogs/us-east-1/' TBLPROPERTIES ("skip.header.line.count"="1");
-    ```
-  - partition the table
-    ```sql
-    ALTER TABLE default.vpc_flow_logs
-    ADD PARTITION (dt='2024-05-07') location 's3://cfst-3029-12735640b585b0eeecf119-vpcflowlogsbucket-okxucddutz8q/AWSLogs/825242597096/vpcflowlogs/us-east-1/2024/05/07/';
-    ```
-  - run queries
-    ```sql
-    SELECT day_of_week(from_iso8601_timestamp(dt)) AS day,
-      dt,
-      interfaceid,
-      sourceaddress,
-      destinationport,
-      action,
-      protocol
-    FROM vpc_flow_logs
-    WHERE action = 'REJECT' AND protocol = 6
-    order by sourceaddress
-    LIMIT 100;
-    ```

 # IAM
 - `us-east-1` is the region AWS **rolls out their services first** - but **IAM is global**
 - by default: `0` users, `0` user groups, `2` roles, `0` policies, `0` identity providers